screenxtv/screenx/README.md

 ## About security

-__It's true that this system creates some kind of security holes.__ So, we strongly recommend to run this system on your sandbox-like server, a server that doesn't have any secret information and no problems whenever down.
+__It's true that ScreenX creates some kind of security holes.__ So, we strongly recommend to run this system on your sandbox-like server first, a server that doesn't have any secret information and no problems whenever down.
 For example, using [RackHub](http://rackhub.net) and [this 1 line setup gist](https://gist.github.com/3547668), you can easily setup and initialize server with very low cost.

 If you use this system on not such servers, we recommend to read the code before running ScreenX in order to understand how dangerous it is.
-And do it at your own risk.
+And please do it at your own risk.

 ## Contact

-If there is some problem on ScreenX, we're very welcome to correct the code.
+If you find any problem on ScreenX, we're very welcome to correct the code.
 Please send us your pull requests.